-Caroline K. Eisner is an Associate in the New York office of Buckley Sandler LLP.
-Ms. Eisner represents financial services industry clients in a wide range of enforcement and litigation matters.
+Caroline Eisner is an Associate in the New York office of Buckley Sandler LLP.
+Ms. Eisner represents corporate and individual clients in a variety of matters including complex civil litigation, regulatory examinations, internal investigations, and government enforcement actions.

-Prior to joining Buckley Sandler, Ms. Eisner was a litigation Associate at an AmLaw 100 firm, where her practice involved complex federal and state securities litigation matters.
+Prior to joining Buckley Sandler, Ms. Eisner was a litigation Associate at Greenberg Traurig, LLP, where her practice involved complex federal and state securities litigation matters.
+Prior to attending law school, Ms. Eisner worked in management consulting.

-Ms. Eisner received her J.D. from Columbia University in 2011, where she was a Harlan Fiske Stone Scholar.
-During law school, she served as Executive Managing Editor of the Columbia Law Review.
-She received her B.A. from the University of Pennsylvania (magna cum laude) in 2005.
+Ms. Eisner received her J.D. from Columbia University, where she was a Harlan Fiske Stone Scholar and served as Executive Managing Editor of the Columbia Law Review.
+She received her B.A. from the University of Pennsylvania (magna cum laude).

 The U.S. Department of Justice’s aggressive use of the Financial Institutions Reform, Recovery, and Enforcement Act to sue banks for fraud just received an unexpected boost, and from an unlikely source: In a criminal case decided last week,the Second Circuit endorsed an expansive approach to the...Articles